History of rail transport in Great Britain: 1830–1922: Early development

 Many of the first public railways were built as local rail links operated by small private railway companies.
 With increasing rapidity, more and more lines were built, often with scant regard for their potential for traffic.
 The 1840s were by far the biggest decade for railway growth.
-In 1840, when the decade began, railway lines in Britain were few and scattered but, within ten years, a virtually complete network had been laid down and the vast majority of towns and villages had a rail connection and sometimes two or three.
+In 1840, when the decade began, railway lines in Britain were few and scattered but, within ten years, a virtually complete network had been laid down and the vast majority of towns and villages had a rail connection and in some cases even two or three.
 Over the course of the 19th and early 20th centuries, most of the pioneering independent railway companies amalgamated or were bought by competitors, until only a handful of larger companies remained (see Railway Mania).

+Other nations quickly sought to obtain British expertise in this field to develop their own railways.
+The British-built Patentee class locomotive Le Belge was constructed for the first main line on the European mainland, the Brussels-Mechelen line, while Adler, another Patentee class locomotive, hauled the first commercially successful passengers and goods trains in Germany.
+To several of these customers, Britain's pioneering railway industry was associated with power, daringness and rapidity.

 The period also saw a steady increase in government involvement, especially in safety matters.
 The 1840 "Act for Regulating Railways" empowered the Board of Trade to appoint railway inspectors.
 The Railway Inspectorate was established in 1840, to enquire into the causes of accidents and recommend ways of avoiding them.
 As early as 1844, a bill had been put before Parliament suggesting the state purchase of the railways; this was not adopted.
-It did, however, lead to the introduction of minimum standards for the construction of carriages and the compulsory provision of 3rd class accommodation for passengers - so-called "Parliamentary trains".
+It did, however, lead to the introduction of minimum standards for the construction of carriages and the compulsory provision of 3rd class accommodation for passengers – so-called "Parliamentary trains".

 The railway companies ceased to be profitable after the mid-1870s.
 Nationalisation of the railways was first proposed by William Ewart Gladstone as early as the 1840s, and calls for nationalisation continued throughout that century, with F. Keddell writing in 1890 that "The only valid ground for maintaining the monopoly would be the proof that the Railway Companies have made a fair and proper use of their great powers, and have conduced to the prosperity of the people.
 But the exact contrary is the case."
-The entire network was brought under government control during the First World War, and a number of advantages of amalgamation and planning were revealed.
+The entire network was brought under government control during the First World War, and a number of advantages of amalgamation and planning were achieved.
 However, the Conservative members of the wartime coalition government resisted calls for the formal nationalisation of the railways in 1921.